erinkelley27/ga-sample-lesson/README.md

 ## Learning Objectives

 * Describe prototypal inheritance
-* Describe a use-case for prototypal inhertiance
+* Describe a use-case for prototypal inheritance
 * Explain the benefits of prototypal inheritance and its flexibility

 ## Prototype: The Hidden Property